 Court Records are public records.
 Court Records include a court case file that includes a court docket and any documents filed in the court case.
 You are able to access your court records on the website, or at Clerk of Court office where the case was filed.

 Each and every state maintains records of their state citizen’s criminal past.
 These state databases are connected so you are able to track criminal backgrounds from another state.
 Go to courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you might have to pay for a more intensive search.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you might have to pay for a more intensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for any of the following crimes: